developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 **PressAction -** Defines the action taken when the selected Button is pressed and released.
 Accepts a predefined command string only (see below).
 Overridden by ActionDown property.

-**LongPressAction –** Defines the action taken when the selected Button is long-pressed.
+**LongPressAction –** Defines the action taken when the selected button is long-pressed.
 Accepts a predefined command string only (see below).
 Overridden by ActionUp property.

-**ActionDown -** Defines the action to be taken immediately upon Button press (before it is released).
+**ActionDown -** Defines the action to be taken immediately upon button press (before it is released).
 Accepts a predefined command string only (see below).
 Overrides PressAction property.

 **ActionUp -** Defines the action to be taken when the selected key is released (after being pressed).
 Accepts a predefined command string only (see below).
 Overrides Long Press Action property.